 Applications will be evaluated on several criteria, including articulation of need, capacity to perform the work, level of community support, project sustainability, and project results.

-Details on the grant competition and information on submitting an application are included in the competition's request for proposals (PDF format, 143 KB).
+Details on the grant competition and information on submitting an application are included in the competition's request for proposals.
 The deadline for submitting applications is June 27, 2008.
 Winners will be announced this summer.